 The Company has one lease contract with variable payments where the lease costs after the first year of the lease are increased based upon a consumer price index.
+The lease liability for this lease was re-measured at December 31, 2021.
 All other lease contracts have fixed payments.